jeremynoesen/AISpongeLite/README.md

 ### Random Events

 The available random events are speech cutoffs and loud events.
 Both of these can happen in an episode any number of times.
-Loud events also occur every time Loudward speaks.
+Loud events also occur every time Loudward and Loudton speak.
 Cutoffs also occur anytime a line ends with a hyphen.

 ### Strokes